simonmichael/hledger_site/src/checking-for-errors.md

 $ hledger COMMAND > report.txt; git diff -- report.txt
 ```

+Sometimes new data can cause noisy diffs, especially in tabular reports.
+To minimise diffs, here are some things to try:

+When comparing [balancesheetequity] diffs, do any of these help:

+- --layout wide,MAXWIDTH, --layout bare, --layout tidy

+- not using tree mode if you're using that

+- not showing multiple periods if you're using that

+- overriding commodity styles with -c, eg limiting precision

+- limiting --depth

+- -MA --summary

+- excluding particular problem accounts/commodities

+- generating one report per commodity with cur: ?

+- generating csv/tsv/json output ?

+- using the balance command instead, and eg --transpose, or a single --period and --format

+- using the [a]register command

 ## A pre-commit hook

 Version control systems often support a "pre-commit hook", a script which